CloudCannon/reader/README.md

 ## Parsers

-Parsers define how `ssg-reader` processes your files into the JSON object listed in `info.json`.
-You can set the parser for data sets or collections under `data-config` and `collection-config`.
+Parsers define how `cloudcannon-reader` processes your files into the JSON written to `info.json`.
+You can set the parser for data and collections under `data-config` and `collection-config`.

 These are the available parsers and default file extensions covered: